EricPacefactory/Muledrop/README.md

 ##### Background Capture/Generation

 Repeatedly stores frames from the input video source and occasionally tries to generate an image representing the background of the scene.
-Important for some types of frame processing as well as implementing ghosting.
+Important for some types of foreground extraction as well as implementing ghosting.

 ##### Snapshot Capture